rcoh/angle-grinder/README.md

 * concat(arg0, ..., argN) - Concatenate the arguments into a string
 * contains(haystack, needle) - Return true if the haystack contains the needle.
 * length(str) - Returns the number of characters in "str".
+* now() - Returns the current date and time.
+* num(value) - Returns the given value as a number.
 * parseDate(str) - Attempt to parse a date from the given string.
+* parseHex(str) - Attempt to convert a hexadecimal string into an integer.
 * substring(str, startOffset, \[endOffset\]) - Returns the part of the string specified by the given starting offset up to the end offset (if specified).
+* toLowerCase(str) - Returns the lowercase version of the string.
+* toUpperCase(str) - Returns the uppercase version of the string.
+* isNull(value) - Returns true if value is `null`, false otherwise.
+* isEmpty(value) - Returns true if value is `null` or an empty string, false otherwise.
+* isBlank(value) - Returns true if value is `null`, an empty string, or a whitespace-only string, false otherwise.
+* isNumeric(str) - Returns true if the given string is a number.

 *Examples*
 Multiply `value` by 100 to get the percentage